kaedros/ESP32_Bug_NVS_Get/readme.md

 ## ESP32 NVS_Get_i32

+## Solution
+The friends from Espressif warned us that the program starts running on the board immediately after flashing and when it time to open the monitor the value is already set.
+To work around this, either develop a timeguard on boot or use simple_monitor after flash.

 ## Problem Description
 In this code, we are trying to read a key on the NVS partition.
 It initially doesn't exist in the flash and we want to initialize it as a certain value.
 After running the software for the first time, the algorithm will act as if the value were already in the memory, even though the memory is blank.